Domant3lis/PSP-Generator/README.md

 * Implement `From: @prev_commit`
 * Implement tags
+* Implement generation of time spent summary by action and files
 * Improve how fields are parsed; it's janky
 	IDEA: each fields (or a group of fields) parsing should be moved into separate blocks such that they could be extented by passing blocks into extend() method
 * Overhaul how time is calculated, currently it is also very janky: